 Valley of Fire State Park has one of the most incredible natural landscapes and is just a short drive from the Vegas Strip.
 This geological wonderland boasts stunning works of nature you must see to believe, so it’s well worth the short drive!

-The Valley of Fire is a National Natural Landmark and Nevada’s first state park.
+The Valley of Fire is a National Natural Landmark and the first state park, so it’s one of the best things to do in Nevada.
 It may have been founded in 1934, but the sandstone structures you’ll find here date back millions of years.
 And yes, the Valley of Fire lives up to its name, as the red sandstone glows brightly in the afternoon sun.